 As you can see, there are a lot of different pricing strategies out there.
 Picking the right one for your business will depend on the previous steps in your marketing plan - the customer (or buyer) pain point, the market analysis, and the competitive analysis.

 8. Define your marketing budget

 Your marketing budget plan depends on your business stage

 Much like marketing goals and KPIs, your budget planning depends on your business lifecycle stage (are you a startup or an established brand).
-Normally, startups would need to invest more in gaining market share and acquire new customers, wheres established brands would invest more in retention and reputation.
+Normally, startups invest more in gaining market share and acquiring new customers, whereas established brands would invest more in retention and reputation.

 Your niche is also a factor

 Each industry has a different marketing structure and consumer behavior, so your niche defines your marketing budget allocation as well.
-E-Commerce in a competitive niche like fashion, for example, will need ways to lower it's CAC (customer-acquisition-cost) and in upsell, and so its budget will be allocated differently than in a car-dealership where deals and margins are much higher.
+E-Commerce in a competitive niche like fashion, for example, will need ways to lower its CAC (customer-acquisition-cost) and upsell.

 Spending tipping point

-Your budget output function is not linear.
 You can't expect that if you invested $20,000 and got 1,000 leads to keep the same proportion at $200.
-Every channel should have a different budget amount based on the ROI and your profit margins.
+Every channel should have a different amount allocated to it based on the return on investment (ROI) and your profit margins.

 So make sure you invest enough into each channel to move the needle.
 You can benchmark with other businesses in your niche, or use a rule-of-thumb by which at least 20% of your expected revenue should be invested in marketing.